European Association of Electrical Contractors (AIE )

 Scottish Ministers are responsible for creating Building Regulations and preparing technical guidance to ensure buildings are safe, efficient and sustainable for all and the Building Standards Division (BSD) is the department which fulfills this function.

-The new Building Standards legislation also provided for the appointment of Approved Certifiers of Design and Approved Certifiers of Construction.
+The Building Standards legislation also provided for the appointment of Approved Certifiers of Design and Approved Certifiers of Construction.
 Properly qualified professionals can become Certifiers and have the authority to certify work for building warrant purposes.
 SELECT operate a Certifier of Construction scheme for the electrical industry.

 Click here to visit the on-line register.